yesyesgames/trackl-pokemon-tcg-tracker/README.md

 - View market price** information
 - Clean, distraction-free design

-*Variants and prices are sourced from TCGPlayer.
-If no price data is available for a variant, it may not be shown.
+_*Variants and prices are sourced from TCGPlayer.
+If no price data is available for a variant, it may not be shown._
-**Price reflects average market values only and does not represent individual listings.
+_**Price reflects average market values only and does not represent individual listings._

 ### 🤝 Contributing / Issues
 - Found a bug or want to suggest a feature?
 - Open an issue here: [Trackl issues](https://github.com/yesyesgames/trackl/issues)
 - FAQ: [Discussions - Q&A](https://github.com/yesyesgames/trackl-pokemon-tcg-tracker/discussions/categories/q-a)

-Trackl is currently in development and free to download.
+Trackl is still in development and free to download.
 Features may change and monetization will be added later.

 ### 📱 Platforms